Psalm 74 – Asking God to Remember His Destroyed Sanctuary

 We do not see our signs;

 There is no longer any prophet;

 Nor is there any among us who knows how long.

 a.
 Let us destroy them altogether: Having successfully attacked the sanctuary of God, the enemies of the Lord wanted to destroy the people of God altogether.
 They hoped to do this when they burned up all the meeting places of God in the land.

 i.
 The synagogue did not exist as an established institution until the Babylonian captivity.
-Yet it does not seem unlikely that there were meeting places of God throughout the land of Israel.
-When Israel was obedient these were not places of sacrifice, but places of prayer and hearing of the Scriptures.
-The Levites were commanded to teach Israel the Scriptures (Deuteronomy 17:9-12, 33:10; Leviticus 10:8-11).
-It makes sense that there might be meeting places of God in many communities even before the synagogue became an established institution.
+Yet it seems likely that there were meeting places of God throughout the land of Israel.
+When Israel was obedient, these were not places of sacrifice but places of prayer and hearing of the Scriptures.
+The Levites were commanded to teach Israelites the Scriptures (Deuteronomy 17:9-12, 33:10; Leviticus 10:8-11).
+It makes sense that there might have been meeting places of God in many communities even before the synagogue became an established institution.

 iii.
 “Although there was only one place appointed for Israel’s worship, because it alone housed the altar for the appointed burnt sacrifices, and although the formation of formal synagogues seems to date from a later time, there must, as Perowne says, ‘surely have been some public worship beyond the limits of the family, and if so, houses for its celebration.’”
 (Boice)